backstage/backstage/docs/plugins/composability.md

 ### Parameterized Routes

-A new addition to `RouteRef`s is the possibility of adding named and typed parameters.
+A feature of `RouteRef`s is the possibility of adding named and typed parameters.
 Parameters are declared at creation, and will enforce presence of the parameters in the path in the app, and require them as a parameter when using `useRouteRef`.